Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Introduction

 \section{Introduction}

-Detection of anomalous nodes is a crucial task in the context of Graph Anomaly Detection (GAD) \cite{akoglu2015graph, gad_survey}.
-Its popularity has been growing in recent years due to its wide range of real-world applications, such as malicious user detection in social networks, illegal transaction identification in banking systems, and fault diagnosis in sensor networks.
-There have been numerous GAD methods introduced \cite{akoglu2015graph, domi, cola}, with the majority of these designed as unsupervised approaches.
-However, these approaches are often associated with notoriously high detection errors due to the lack of knowledge about anomalies.
+Detection of anomalous nodes in a graph is a crucial task in the context of Graph Anomaly Detection (GAD) \citep{akoglu2015graph, gad_survey}.
+Its popularity has been growing in recent years due to its wide range of real-world applications, such as detection of malicious users in social networks, illegal transactions in financial networks, and faults in sensor networks.
+There have been numerous GAD methods introduced \citep{akoglu2015graph, domi, cola,gad_survey,qiao2024deep}, with the majority of them designed as unsupervised approaches.
+However, they are often associated with high detection errors due to the lack of knowledge about anomalies.

-There has been growing interest in supervised AD methods \cite{semi_ad_survey, pre, bwgnn} because they are able to utilise labelled anomaly data to substantially reduce the high detection errors of the unsupervised approaches.
+There has been growing interest in supervised Anomaly Detection (AD) methods \citep{semi_ad_survey, pre, bwgnn,dev,pang2021toward} because they are able to utilise labelled anomaly data to substantially reduce the high detection errors of unsupervised approaches.
 Such methods assume the availability of a limited number of labelled anomalies, which is usually feasible to obtain in real-world applications and can be utilised to enable anomaly-informed supervision.
-Despite their generally superior performance, these methods prove less effective in real-world scenarios where training with labelled anomalies fails to adequately represent anomalies at inference time \cite{pre}, particularly in the context of newly emerging types/classes of anomalies, which we refer to as open-set GAD.
-This is because such methods often concentrate solely on modelling abnormal patterns derived from labelled anomalies, thus exhibiting limitations in generalising to those unseen abnormal patterns.
-In addition, they are mostly designed for working on Euclidean data like image and tabular data, thereby overlooking valuable anomaly-discriminative non-Euclidean information in graph data.
+Despite their generally superior performance, these methods prove less effective in open-set AD where training models with labelled anomalies (referred to as \textit{seen anomalies}) fails to adequately represent anomalies at inference time, particularly in the context of newly emerging types/classes of anomalies that are substantially different from those seen in training (\ie, \textit{unseen anomalies}).
+This is because such methods often concentrate solely on modelling abnormal patterns derived from labelled anomalies, thus exhibiting \textit{poor generalisation to the unseen anomalies}, \ie, \textit{many unseen anomalies are detected as normal}, as shown in Figure \ref{fig:intro}(a-b).
+Further, they are mostly designed for handling Euclidean data like image and tabular data \citep{dev,pre}, thereby overlooking valuable discriminative information on the structure and node attributes in graph data for GAD.